 Successful completion of the course leads to PGCE and 90 credits at Masters level awarded by the University of Leicester and Qualified Teacher Status.

-This course differs from our other Mathematics course on offer with the University of Derby in that training for this course will be solely provided by the University of Leicester.
-Although placement schools are the same, the University of Leicester course provide all their own training and there will be no time spent training at FWTSA.
+This course differs from our other Biology course on offer with the University of Derby in that training for this course will be solely provided by the University of Leicester.
+Although placement schools are the same, the University of Leicester course provide all their own training and there will be no time spent training at FWA.